 Parents, please be on the lookout for a letter from the Alberta Government.
-Inside the letter, you will find a survey from the government that asks questions about our School Division.
+Inside the letter, you will find a survey from the been implementing within the Division this school year: government that asks questions about our School Division.
 The surveys generally come to parents of Grade 4, 7, and 10 students, but have been known to come to parents of other grades as well.
 This survey is important to our school division, and we value your honest feedback.
-The more people we have completing these surveys, the more accurate representation we can receive.
+The more people we